Thank You SCCM 2007 Time to Say Good Bye

 OK, Are you planning to use SCCM 2007?
 Let me warn you.
 It’s a RISKY affair!

-Ensure your internal security team is aware that you are using SCCM 2007, a more than 12 years old device management application.
-Microsoft no longer supports any components of SCCM 2007!
+Ensure your internal security team knows you are using SCCM version 2007, a device management application over 12 years old.
+Microsoft no longer supports any of its components!

-Do you want to know more details about the risks of running an old SCCM 2007 application in your organization?
-If so, check out the various SCCM KB articles and known issues of SCCM 2012 & CB (Current Branch) versions of SCCM.
+Do you want more details about the risks of running an old SCCM application in your organization?
+If so, check out the various SCCM KB articles and known issues of SCCM 2012 & CB (Current Branch) versions of ConfigMgr.

 Adaptiva